Enterprise

 Design & Technology

 In Design and Technology, students develop a wide range of technical skills and subject-specific knowledge.
-We cover numerous topics including Food & Nutrition, Textiles, Graphics, Resistant Material, and Systems and Control.
-The intention is for our students is to reach Year 9 with a palette of high-quality experiences, from which they can draw in later life.
+We cover numerous topics including Food & Nutrition, Textiles, Graphics, Resistant Materials, and Systems and Control.
+The intention is for our students is to reach Year 9 with high-quality experiences, from which they can draw in later life.

-Computing at KGGS in KS3 is made up of a challenging and interesting curriculum which is a mixture of digital literacy skills, online and E Safety, and computer science.
-It is aimed at increasing students' knowledge of how computer systems work and developing their ability to be creators by exploring the basics or programming, as well as improving their digital literacy.
-The topics taught are continually being reviewed and follow government guidelines.
+Computing at KGGS in KS3 is made up of a challenging and interesting curriculum, which is a mixture of digital literacy skills, online and E Safety, and computer science.
+It is aimed at increasing students' knowledge of how computer systems work and developing their ability to be creators by exploring the basics of programming.
+The topics taught are continually reviewed and evolved.

 Key Stage 4